kennytat/chat-ui/README.md

 docker run -d -p 27017:27017 --name mongo-chatui mongo:latest
 ```

-In which case the url of your DB will be `MONGODB_URL=mongodb://localhost:27017`.
+In which case the url of your DB will be `PUBLIC_MONGODB_URL=mongodb://localhost:27017`.

 Alternatively, you can use a [free MongoDB Atlas](https://www.mongodb.com/pricing) instance for this, Chat UI should fit comfortably within their free tier.
-After which you can set the `MONGODB_URL` variable in `.env.local` to match your instance.
+After which you can set the `PUBLIC_MONGODB_URL` variable in `.env.local` to match your instance.

 ### Hugging Face Access Token